iPHONE BUYER/TRADE-IN SPIKES

 BankMyCell accumulated all the top consumer search queries between 2007-2018 then isolate phrases with resale or trade-in intent.
 After removing the buyer terms (which have a much greater count of queries) you can see the trade-in market’s online interest is just as reactive to new iPhone announcements and releases.

-Notably, the periodic releases between the iPhone 4 up until the iPhone 6 and 6 Plus had the greatest impact on trade-ins specific queries.
+Notably, the periodic releases between the iPhone 4 up until the iPhone 6 and 6 Plus had the greatest impact on iPhone trade-in specific queries.
 It’s worth mentioning that the iPhone 8 / 8 Plus and iPhone X releases were spaced over 3 months – if these launched in the same month we would see a greater spike.

 iPHONE TRADE-IN INTEREST OVER TIME